nicu1999/WebProgramming/README.md

 # Refugee Helper - Final assignment for Web Programming Course

 # Description
-This is an single page application built using Vue 3, Auth0, the Google Maps Javascript API, Node.js and Mongodb.
+This is an single page application built using Vue 3, Auth0, the Google Maps Javascript API, Node.js, Mongodb and Docker.

 ## Features
 	REFUGEE USER STORIES: